Oasis-class cruise ship: Ship features

 The Oasis-class ships surpassed the earlier Freedom-class ships as the world's largest and longest passenger ships.
 Oasis of the Seas is also 8.5 m wider, and with a gross tonnage of 225,282, is around 70,000 tones larger.
 Oasis-class vessels can carry over 5,400 passengers.

-Public areas

 Oasis-class ships are split into a number of different themed neighborhoods.
 Common to all ships are Entertainment Place, Central Park, Boardwalk and Royal Promenade.

 Oasis-class ships feature a split structure, with the 5-deck high "Central Park" and "Boardwalk" outdoor areas running down the middle of the ship.
 These areas feature tropical gardens, restaurants, shops, and a working carousel.

+Differences in design

+Each successive ship has variations in the design and layout.